If you wake up in the middle of the night with a highly itchy and intense urge to scratch your feet, know you're not alone.

 Bed bugs are small, reddish-brown creatures that look a bit like chiggers.
 They feed on human blood while we sleep, and their bites can lead to irritated and itchy skin.
 When bed bugs bite, your feet may develop a slow, burning itch that can prove difficult to ignore.
 This can cause restlessness and difficulty sleeping, leading to a poor night's sleep.
 The itchy sensation may last for days and is often accompanied by a rash-like appearance on the skin.
 Bed bug bite itch may also prompt an allergic reaction in some people, so it's essential to get to the bottom of the issue as quickly as possible.

-If you suspect that bed bugs are biting you, it is essential to take action quickly to eliminate them before the problem gets worse.
-Regularly changing your sheets and mattress coverings and vacuuming or steaming the area can eliminate any eggs or larvae.
+If you suspect that bed bugs are biting you, it is essential to eliminate them before the problem worsens quickly.
+Regularly change your sheets and mattress coverings.
+Also vacuum or steam the area to eliminate any eggs or larvae.

 Keeping your bedroom clean and clutter-free can also help, as this eliminates many of a bed bug's hiding spots.
-Finally, consider using insecticides or natural remedies such as diatomaceous earth to eradicate any existing bed bugs in the area.
+Finally, consider using insecticides or natural remedies such as diatomaceous earth.
+These can eradicate any existing bed bugs in the area.

 With proper prevention and treatment, you should be able to keep these pests away from your home and finally get a good night's sleep.
 For immediate relief that lasts all night, Dermeleve® is the answer.
-It starts working immediately upon application, and its powerful natural ingredients provide up to 8 hours of itch-free protection so you can rest easy.
+It starts working immediately upon application.
+Its powerful natural ingredients provide up to 8 hours of itch-free protection so you can rest easy.
 Give it a try today for a good night's rest tonight!

 Kidney or Liver Disease